American Horror Story: Casting

 In February 2019, Ryan Murphy revealed via his Instagram that Emma Roberts would be returning to the show for its ninth season along with new cast member, Gus Kenworthy.
 In July 2019, Murphy, again through his Instagram, announced the addition of Pose cast member, Angelica Ross, to the cast of the ninth season.
 Later that month, Cody Fern, Leslie Grossman, Billie Lourd were confirmed to return to the series, with John Carroll Lynch being promoted to the main cast after his third appearance in Cult, also with newcomers Zach Villa and Matthew Morrison.

 In January 2020, Paulson herself confirmed that she would return to the show for its tenth installment in a lead role, following her absence in 1984.
 On February 26, Ryan Murphy announced via Instagram the cast of season 10, which confirmed the return of Kathy Bates, Evan Peters, Lily Rabe, Finn Wittrock, Adina Porter, Leslie Grossman, Billie Lourd, and Angelica Ross, as well as the addition of series newcomer Macaulay Culkin.

 In August 2022, Paulson revealed that she doubts that she will return for any future seasons.

 On April 6, 2023, it was reported that Matt Czuchry has joined the cast of the twelfth season after the cancellation of The Resident.
 On April 10, 2023, Ryan Murphy confirmed in an interview that Kim Kardashian would lead the twelfth season alongside Emma Roberts.
 On April 24, 2023, it was reported that Cara Delevingne has joined the cast of the twelfth season after being spotted filming scenes with Roberts.
 On April 28, 2023, it was reported that Annabelle Dexter-Jones and MJ Rodriguez has joined the cast of the season.

 In October 2025, Paulson, Peters, Bassett, Bates, Roberts, Lourd, Grossman, and Lange were all confirmed to return for the thirteenth season alongside Gabourey Sidibe, who previously guest-starred in multiple seasons, with Ariana Grande also joining the cast.
+In February 2026, John Waters joined the cast, while Joey Pollari joined in April and both and Alex Consani, Paul Anthony Kelly and Madelaine Petsch joined in May.
+In July 2026, Grande was reported to no longer be appearing in the series due to scheduling conflicts.